Epistemic Neural Networks: Introduction

+Bayesian neural networks (BNNs) offer a statistically-principled way to make effective joint predictions, by maintaining an approximate posterior over the weights of a base neural network.
+Assymptotically these can recover the exact posterior, but the computational costs are prohibitive for large models \citep{welling2011bayesian}.
+Ensemble-based BNNs offer a more practical approach by approximating the posterior distribution with an ensemble of statistically plausible networks that we call \textit{particles} \citep{osband2015bootstrapped,lakshminarayanan2017simple}.
+While the quality of joint predictions improves with more particles, practical implementations are often limited to ten or fewer due to computational constraints.

-Figure~\ref{fig:imagenet_overall} offers a preview of results of Section~\ref{sec:supervised_image}, where we compare these approaches on ImageNet, evaluating each model on out-of-sample data after training.
-The quality of the ResNet's marginal predictions -- measured in terms of classification error or marginal log-loss -- does not change much if supplemented with an epinet.
-However, as a function of the number of model parameters, the epinet-enhanced ResNet dramatically reduces joint log-loss.
+In this paper, \textbf{we introduce an approach that outperforms ensembles of hundreds of particles at a computational cost less than that of two particles}.
+Our key innovation is the \textit{epinet}: a network architecture that can be added to any conventional neural network to estimate uncertainty.
+Figure~\ref{fig:imagenet_overall} offers a preview of results presented in Section~\ref{sec:imagenet}, where we compare these approaches on ImageNet.
+The quality of the ResNet's marginal predictions -- measured by classification error or marginal log-loss -- does not change much if supplemented with an epinet.
+However the epinet-enhanced ResNet dramatically improves the quality of \textit{joint} predictions, as measured by the joint log-loss, outperforming the ensemble of 100 particles, with total parameters less than 2 particles.
+Prior work has shown the importance of \textit{joint} predictions in driving effective decisions \citep{wen2022predictions,osband2022neural}.

+The epinet does not fit into the traditional framework of BNNs.
+In particular, it does not represent a distribution over base neural network parameters.
+To accommodate development of the epinet and other approaches that do not fit the BNN framework, we introduce the concept of \textit{epistemic neural networks} (ENNs).
+We establish that all BNNs are ENNs, but there are useful ENNs such as the epinet, that are not BNNs.